Artrajz/vits-simple-api/README.md

 ### Step 2: Install Python Dependencies

-It's recommended to use a Python virtual environment.
-Run the following command to install the required Python dependencies:
+It is recommended to use a virtual environment with Python version 3.10 for this project.
+Run the following command to install the Python dependencies required for the project:

+If you encounter issues installing certain dependencies, please refer to the common problems outlined below.

 ```bash
 pip install -r requirements.txt